 A combined degree may be obtained in chemical engineering and electrical engineering.
 Because there are many course options for this dual degree, you should an advisor in the ChE Undergraduate Office and Prof. Yagle to discuss an individual program schedule.

 Chemical Engineering and any other Engineering Discipline

-Dr. Montgomery would be happy to discuss other dual degrees, based on your area of interest, and help you prepare a program of study.
+An advisor in the ChE Undergraduate Program Office would be happy to discuss other dual degrees, based on your area of interest, and help you prepare a program of study.